margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for people from hometown
 * Grateful for people from camp
 * Grateful for people I worked with
-* Grateufl for all the people in the entrepreneurship class
+* Grateful for all the people in the entrepreneurship class
 * Grateful for Al Green and the people in Memphis
 * Grateful for the people in the store
 * Grateful for all the people working